FctsFxns/schultzen-web/_works/metzineres.md

 ---
-title: Metzineres - women between remedies and poisons
+title: Conjuros y Colocones
 categories: Investigation Poetry Magic 2020
-intro: This is a poetic investigation on female cures by women who use drugs.
+intro: A mistic and poetic investigation on spells and potions as female cures by women who use drugs.
 featured_image: /media/images/metzineres3.jpg